 If you’re concerned about your child's myopia, make an appointment with their eye doctor as soon as possible, as delays in seeking professional advice can make myopia management more challenging in the future.

-Our practice offers myopia management to patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New York and surrounding communities.
+Our practice offers myopia management to patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New Jersey and surrounding communities.